MGSXV/Born2BeRoot_MGS/Born2BeRoot_Documentation.md

     - **-aG**: The flags for *usermod* command, [RTFM](https://linux.die.net/man/8/usermod) for more information.
     - **sudo**: The group that you need to add the user to (sudo in our example).
     - **username**: The user which will be added to the specified group.
+4. Protect sudo and root privileges: ```touch sudoers_config && echo "Default rootpw" >> /etc/sudoers.d/sudoers_config```
+    - By default, when you type *sudo + some_cmd* as a normal user, you are required to enter your own password.
+This command is for protecting sudo access by requesting root password.
+    - **This step is not required in Born2beroot subject**!
+#### SSH
+* **Secure Shell (SSH)**, refers to the protocol by which network communications can take place safely and remotely via an unsecured network.
+[More](https://www.n-able.com/blog/ssh-network-protocol-overview)